-As you may have noticed, we don’t always fit neatly under one label.
+As you may have noticed, we don’t really fit neatly under one label.
 In addition, our attachment style can vary.
 It can be different for each relationship.
 This reality can be good news.
-The flexibility means we can, and often do, change.
+The flexibility means we can move from insecure to secure attachment.

-An excellent first step is to talk with a therapist.
+An excellent first step is talk with a therapist.
 Together, you will examine past experiences that shape present patterns.
+Compassion and understanding are key here.
+As the therapist provides experiences designed to heal attachment wounds, you will awaken your own healthy attachment system.
 Another option?
-You and the partner with whom you’re “attached” can try couples counseling to reach productive solutions.
+You and the partner with whom you’re “attached” can try couples therapy to reach productive solutions.

 If you would like skilled, professional support with your relationship or marriage, please click here or a free 30-minute consultation to learn about how I can be of service.

 To find out more about the services I offer click here: Kate Kendrick Psychotherapy and Relationship Counseling